 29. Destruction of videotapes and audiotapes.-

-Any video or audio recording of a vulnerable witness produced under the provisions of these guidelines or otherwise made part of the court record shall be destroyed as per directions issued by the High Court of Uttrakhand from time to time.
+Any video or audio recording of a vulnerable witness produced under the provisions of these guidelines or otherwise made part of the court record shall be destroyed as per rules formed by the concerned High Court.

 30. Protective measures-